YanDieg/snmp-apc-ups-dynatrace-extension/README.md

-# Dynatrace Extension 2.0 to monitor APC UPS devices using SNMP protocol
+# Unofficial Dynatrace Extension 2.0 to monitor APC UPS devices using SNMP protocol
 ## ⚠️ NOT MAINTAINED ⚠️

 ### Extension Framework 2.0